Medication Management With Suboxone® Programs for Opioid Abuse Treatment

 Extensive research has indicated the taking Suboxone is safer than continuing the use of opioids, as Suboxone does not cause vital organ damage when taken.
 In addition, patients will not experience any impairments to their cognitive functioning while taking Suboxone and allows patients to continue their daily functioning without disruption to their personal lives, such as work, relationships, and school.
 It is important to note that, as is the case with other medications, side effects can take place while on Suboxone.

 Although Suboxone is safe to take under the supervision of a qualified medical professional within a medication assisted treatment program, patients should openly discuss any side effects with their treatment provider in order to alleviate any concern regarding its use while engaged in treatment.
-Numerous studies have confirmed the effectiveness of Suboxone Programs for the treatment of opioid addiction.
+Numerous studies have confirmed the effectiveness of these programs for the treatment of opioid addiction.
 Individuals who have utilized Suboxone within their treatment plan within a medication assisted treatment program have reported a decrease in the cravings for additional opioids, such as heroin, morphine, or prescription pain medications.
 In addition, patients have also noted that the withdrawal symptoms typically experienced when opioid use ceases are kept under control when Suboxone is utilized.
 By lowering the physical effects of withdrawal, patients are able to focus on the psychological aspects of recovery.

 When prescribed Suboxone:

-Induction: This first phase of Suboxone Programs take place when patients are first given Suboxone and takes place shortly after the use of opioids has ceased.
+Induction: This first phase of these Programs take place when patients are first given Suboxone and takes place shortly after the use of opioids has ceased.
 Patients in this phase are normally in the beginning stages the withdrawal process.

 Stabilization: Patients are no longer experiencing withdrawal symptoms or craving additional opioids during the stabilization phase of treatment.
 The dosage of Suboxone can be changed during this time depending on the specific treatment requirements of each patient.